 A third-year Advanced Leadership program began in 2000, and courses of study and curriculum offerings continue to be developed and refined.
 In the fall of 2009, the College was approved by the Ohio State Board of Career Colleges and Schools to offer associate degrees in the following areas: Pastoral Leadership, Evangelism, Missions, Music Ministry, and Interdisciplinary Studies.
-In 2010 three additional associate degrees were approved in Communication/Media Ministry, Youth Ministry, and Advanced Leadership (Honors Program) and Children's Ministries in 2011.
-VCC is also approved to offer one year certificates in Evangelism, General Studies, Pastoral Studies and Music Ministry.
+In 2010 three additional associate degrees were approved in Communication/Media Ministry, Youth Ministry, Advanced Leadership (Honors Program), and Children's Ministries in 2011.
+VCC is also approved to offer one-year certificates in Evangelism, General Studies, Pastoral Studies, and Music Ministry.

-In the fall of 2016, the College was approved by the Ohio Department of Higher Education (ODHE) to offer associate of applied science degrees in the following areas: Advanced Leadership (formerly third year), Christian Ministries, Communications and Media, Evangelism, Missions, Music Ministry, Organizational Leadership, Organizational Management, Pastoral Leadership and Youth Ministry.
-VCC is also approved to offer one-year certificates in Evangelism, General Studies, Pastoral Studies and Music Ministry.
+In the Fall of 2016, the College was approved by the Ohio Department of Higher Education (ODHE) to offer associate of applied science degrees in the following areas: Advanced Leadership (formerly third year), Christian Ministries, Communications and Media, Evangelism, Missions, Music Ministry, Organizational Leadership, Organizational Management, Pastoral Leadership, and Youth Ministry.
+VCC is also approved to offer one-year certificates in Evangelism, General Studies, Pastoral Studies, and Music Ministry.
 In the 2018-2019 academic year, Valor was approved by ODHE to offer an associate of applied science degree in Church Planting and Organizational Communication.

-In March 2021, the state of Ohio approved Valor's application to offer Bachelor's degrees in Christian Ministry.
+In March 2021, the state of Ohio approved Valor's application to offer our first Bachelor's degree in Christian Ministry.
+Additional Bachelor's programs have been approved for Fall 2024.